-Liabilities of other depository corporations to other clients - nonprofit institutions serving households, to local government, other financial corporations and liabilities to government, respectively.
+Liabilities of other depository corporations to other clients - nonprofit institutions serving households, to local government, other financial corporations and liabilities to central government, respectively.
 The above are liabilities on various types of deposits differentiated by their maturity and currency structure, and liabilities on securities and other loan liabilities in Denars and foreign currency.

-Table no. 14 Report of weighted interest rates on granted loans and received deposits of deposit money banks
+Table 14.
+Report of weighted interest rates on granted loans and received deposits of banks

-Based on a Report on weighted interest rates on deposits and borrowings, which the deposit money banks submit to NBRM on regular monthly basis, aggregated survey on weighted interest rates of deposits and borrowings in Denar and in foreign currencies is prepared.
+Based on a Report on weighted interest rates on deposits and loans, which the banks submit to NBRM on regular monthly basis, aggregated survey on weighted interest rates of deposits and loans in Denar and in foreign currencies is prepared.

-Interest rates on Denar credits include: interest rates on Denar credits without FX clause and interest rates on Denar credits with FX clause.
+Interest rates on Denar loans include: interest rates on Denar loans without FX clause and interest rates on Denar loans with FX clause.